Don't pay for pricey builder-grade barn doors. Building a custom white oak wooden barn door is easier than you think.

 Are you in the market to replace interior doors?
-If you live in an older home, chances are your closet door, pantry door, or bathroom door might need a facelift.
-Why not try replacing those old doors with a wood door that is customized to your liking?
+If you live in an older home, chances are your closet door, pantry door, or bathroom entrance might need a facelift.
+Why not try replacing those old doors with a sliding door that is customized to your liking?

 - Wood glue